ajayapatra86/gh-action-course/README.md

-Repository containing all examples and notes for thr github action
+Repository containing all examples and notes for thr github action.
+This has been edited